miriamkw/GluPredKit/README.md

 ### Parsing Data
 **Description**: Parse data from a chosen source and store it as CSV in `data/raw` using the selected parser.
 If you have an existing dataset, you can store it in `data/raw`, skip this step and go directly to preprocessing.
+If you provide your own dataset, make sure that the dataset and all datatypes are resampled into 5-minute intervals.

 ```
 glupredkit parse --parser [tidepool|nightscout|apple_health] USERNAME PASSWORD [--file-name FILE_NAME] [--start-date START_DATE] [--end-date END_DATE]
 ```
 - `--parser`: Choose a parser between `tidepool`, `nightscout` or `apple_health`.
-- `username`: Your username for the data source.
+- `username` (Optional): Your username for the data source.
-- `password`: Your password for the data source.
+- `password` (Optional): Your password for the data source.
 - `--start-date` (Optional): Start date for data retrieval, default is two weeks ago.
 Format "dd-mm-yyyy".
 - `--end-date` (Optional): End date for data retrieval, default is now.
 Format "dd-mm-yyyy".